robocorp/it-setup/README.md

-# it-setup
+# For IT

-Repository for tools and scripting needed by IT organizations that are using different fleet management tools
+This repository contains tools and scripts needed by IT organizations that are using different fleet management tools.